vippsas/dotnet-sdk/README.md

 The patch version (major.minor.patch) is automatically bumped on every main push using https://github.com/dotnet/Nerdbank.GitVersioning.

-**Increasing major and minor versions**

-It is possible to set the major and minor version manually by:
+**How to set major and minor version**

-1. Bump the version in the src/version.json files version field.
+Edit the version in the src/version.json file's version field.

 **The pipeline will on every push to main:**